nogibjj/DukeIDS706_ds655_Week04/README.md

 ## 4. Resources
   -  This folder contains any other files relevant to this project.
 Currently, I have added -
+  - `Iris_Data.csv` - a csv file containing the Iris dataset for test purposes
+  - `plot image.png` - a png file containing a plot of the Iris dataset generated automatically by the `Pandas_Plot.py` code
+  - `plot image Jupyter.png` - a png file containing a plot of the Iris dataset generated automatically by the `Python_Jupyter_Notebook.ipynb` code

 ## 5. CI/CD Automation Files